 11. Research what other business essentials you’ll need to get your business off the ground

 For example, businesses physically located in Wyoming must comply with local municipality’s zoning regulations.
 Also, look into what types of insurance you might either be required or want to have to protect your business in the event of unforeseen and unfortunate circumstances.
 Another consideration is funding needs for your business.
 Will you need to apply for loans, seek investors, or get additional money some other way to launch your business?

 And remember, there are many human resource-related responsibilities to tackle and regulations to follow if your business will hire employees.

 To stay in good standing and to operate legally in the state of Wyoming, businesses must stay up to date on their report and tax filing requirements.
 Business owners should ask their attorneys and tax professionals if they are unsure of the obligations they need to fulfill to maintain corporate compliance.
-One convenient way to keep track of future filings by using CorpNet’s B.I.Z.
-(Business Information Zone).
+One convenient way to keep track of future filings by using CorpNet’s Compliance Portal.
 The free online portal makes it easy to track deadlines for license renewals, annual reports, and more.

 When starting and running a business, you don’t have to go it alone.
 Keep a list nearby of resources you can reach out to for information and insight along the way.
 A few that I believe you’ll find helpful include:

 Last but not least, CorpNet is here to help you with all of your business registration and compliance filings after you’ve consulted with legal and accounting experts to determine what you need to do.
 We’ll save you time and legal costs while ensuring your filings are done accurately and on time.
 Ready to get started?
 Contact us today!